Prince Ludwig Gaston of Saxe-Coburg and Gotha: Early life

-Ludwig Gaston was born at Schloss Ebenthal (Niederösterreich) in Ebenthal, Lower Austria in Austria-Hungary, the youngest son of Prince Ludwig August of Saxe-Coburg and Gotha and Princess Leopoldina of Brazil, the second daughter of Dom Pedro II.
+Ludwig Gaston was born at Schloss Ebenthal in Ebenthal, Lower Austria, in Austria-Hungary, the youngest son of Prince Ludwig August of Saxe-Coburg and Gotha and Princess Leopoldina of Brazil, the second daughter of Emperor Dom Pedro II.
 His siblings were Princes Peter August, August Leopold and Joseph Ferdinand.
 Shortly after their mother's death in 1871, Ludwig and his brothers moved to Brazil, where they lived with their maternal grandfather until a military coup d'état in 1889 abolished the monarchy, forcing the imperial family into exile.

-Military and later life
+Military career

-Ludwig Gaston went to Wiener Neustadt to study at the Theresian Military Academy, where he successfully graduated in 1892.
+Ludwig Gaston went to Wiener Neustadt to study at the Theresian Military Academy, where he graduated in 1892.
 After that, he was promoted to the rank of Lieutenant of the Fourth Tiroler Jäger-Regiment of the Austro-Hungarian Army in Lienz.
 On 1 May 1896, Ludwig obtained the rank of First Lieutenant; on 29 March 1900, he was given command of the First Tiroler Jäger-Regiment in Innsbruck, and on 1 May 1903, he further advanced to the rank of Captain.
 He left the army on 8 February 1907.

+First marriage and issue

-In Munich, on 1 May 1900, the prince married firstly Princess Mathilde, daughter of King Ludwig III of Bavaria.
+In Munich, on 1 May 1900, the prince married Princess Mathilde, daughter of King Ludwig III of Bavaria.
 Their wedding was hosted by her grandfather, Luitpold, Prince Regent of Bavaria.
-They had two children:
+They had two children, a son and a daughter: